-Purchasers Unknowing of Risks Associated With SUV Rollerovers
+Risks Associated With SUV Rollovers

-Many purchasers of SUVs enjoy the driving experience of sitting higher in the driver seat when compared to most automobiles.
-However, this provides a false sense of security that often leads drivers to speed dangerously during poor weather conditions.
-In fact, statistics from the NHTSA (National Highway Traffic Safety Administration) tends to exemplify the seriousness of an SUV rollover accident.
-Their statistics state:
+Many purchasers of SUVs enjoy the experience of sitting higher in the driver seat when compared to most automobiles.
+However, sitting taller provides a false sense of security that often leads drivers to speed dangerously in poor weather conditions.
+Heavy cargo or too many passengers in an SUV can raise the center due to the excessive top-heavy weight.

 - SUV rollover accidents tend to generate approximately 11,000 fatalities each year

-- Rollover accidents and SUVs accounted for more than fifty percent of all deaths involving a single vehicle crash
+- Rollover accidents and SUVs accounted for more than fifty percent of all deaths involving a single-vehicle crash

-- Ninety percent of all single vehicle accidents involve rollovers
+- Ninety percent of all single-vehicle accidents involve rollovers

-Even though SUV statistics indicate that sport utility vehicles are more prone to rollover, when compared to other automobiles, not many manufacturers install a basic roll bar in the vehicle.
-Consequently, anytime a sport utility vehicle flips, the roof tends to collapse through the brute force of the accident.
+Even though SUV statistics indicate that sport-utility vehicles are more prone to a rollover than other automobiles, not many manufacturers install a roll bar in the car.
+Consequently, any time a sports utility vehicle flips, the roof tends to collapse through the brute force of the accident.